 Adler Planetarium

 It’s no surprise that the planetarium’s spectacular grounds constantly attract wedding parties as it’s considered one of the most magnificent city backdrops.
-You’ll find plenty of other picnic-goers watching the boats go by and taking in the view.
-The Planetarium is closed until Phase 5, but picnicing outside of the building offers a good time.
+You’ll find plenty of other picnic-goers watching the boats go by and taking in the view of Lake Michigan.

 Ping Tom Memorial Park